iwaldman/ipfs-image-dapp/README.md

 * Install and run [Ganache](http://truffleframework.com/ganache/)
 * Install [MetaMask](https://metamask.io/)
   1. Create and connect to a custom RPC network using the Ganache RPC server (currently `http://127.0.0.1:8545`)
-  2. Import a new account and use the private key provided by Ganache from account 1.
+  2. Import a new account and use the account seed phrase provided by Ganache.
 * Install the [Truffle Framework](http://truffleframework.com/)
   * `npm install -g truffle`
 * Clone or download the repo